deontadams314/deontadams314.github.io/_posts/2022-02-15-all-about-arp.md

 ## Gratuitous Address Resolution Protocol

 - Gratuitous Address Resolution Protocol is used by a host to find it's own IP address on the network.
 Gratuitous ARP is essentially a method for duplicate IP detection.
 It is also a way to update hosts on the network with it's updated MAC-IP mapping.
-A host will send a GARP broadcast for it's own IP address.
-If a reply is found then there is a duplicate IP on the network.
+A host will send a broadcast message out with it's own IP as the soruce and destination.
+If an ARP reply is returned with it a source IP matching it's own, then there is a duplicate IP on the network.
 The source and destination IP address in the GARP broadcast will be the same since it is from the local host.

 ## Proxy Address Resolution Protocol